-Despite strong pressure on member organizations resulting from bullish growth forecasts from the industry, Anthony Pitt is confident the collaborative model provided by the HVCCLT will prevail.

-'In the current marketplace, where the demand for coal out of Newcastle is exceptionally high, the need for more capacity certainly creates an environment with the potential for tensions and competition,' he says.
-'But I think the success of the model has been the glue that's kept the team together, and is leading to greater cooperation into the future.'
+Despite strong pressure on member organisations resulting from bullish growth forecasts from the industry, Anthony Pitt is confident the collaborative model provided by the HVCCLT will prevail.
+"In the current market place, where the demand for coal out of Newcastle is exceptionally high, the need for more capacity certainly creates an environment with the potential for tensions and competition," he says.
+"But I think the success of the model has been the glue that's kept the team together, and is leading to greater cooperation into the future."
+So successful is the HVCCLT model, that it has been widely recognised and recommended to other supply chains by the Prime Minister's Infrastructure taskforce.